 If your chapped lips are due to an allergy, they become chapped within a few days after exposure to the allergen, and can take a week or more to heal.
 If you think that you may have chapped lips due to an allergic reaction, try avoiding the allergens that I listed above for a month.
 Moisturize your lips with a simple, low allergen product.
 My favorite is my Organic Natural Lip Balm.

-When you are outdoors in the sun you need a hypoallergenic and healing lip balm that also blocks the sun’s harmful UV rays.
-For this job my favorite product is EltaMD UV Lip Balm SPF 31.
+When you are outdoors in the sun you need a hypoallergenic and healing lip balm that also blocks the sun's harmful UV rays.
+For this job my favorite product is VaniCare Lip Protectant SPF

 If you wear lipstick, chose one with natural mineral zinc oxide sun protection.
 Lips are fragile and need the best!
 Suntegrity Lipstick Sunscreens are the perfect product - beauty and tough protection to keep lips plump, young and pretty now and forever!